 USC Chief of Staff

-Dennis Cornell is chief of staff to President C. L. Max Nikias.
-In this position, he is responsible for the overall planning and management of the office; and to support the president to carry out the university’s mission.
+In this position, Dennis Cornell is responsible for the overall planning and management of the office; and to support the president to carry out the university’s mission.

 As director of protocol, he is integral to how the university looks and feels to the public at large, working with senior administration, deans and development officers to ensure consistent messages and protocol standards.